 More and more companies are looking for ways to change with the times.
-Innovations in technology and networking are allowing things to happen faster than ever, increasing efficiency and streamlining the process no matter what industry the company is in.
+Innovations in technology and networking are allowing things to happen faster than ever.
+Thereby increasing efficiency and streamlining the process no matter what industry the company is in.
 One thing that could improve from taking longer is the integration plan for new employees.

 What’s the problem with traditional onboarding practices?

 The catch is that most people take between 6 and 12 months to feel at home with the inner workings of the company culture.
-It could even take as much as 2 years before they really felt like they belonged there.
+It could even take as much as 2 years before they felt like they belonged there.
 Out of all those months, they’ll only get direct support from the company for what — 5 days?
 After that, they’re on their own.
-This not only leads to a lot of frustration, but to wasted potential as the new hire has to build their network from the ground up.
+This not only leads to a lot of frustration but also to wasted potential as the new hire has to build their network from the ground up.

 What can companies do to support their new hires during the integration process?

 In a general sense, they should think about employee integration as a long-term process.
 This is a big shift from the average onboarding plan, but onboarding software like viIntegrate can help, and the payoff is worth it.
-Thorough employee integration not only helps new hires feel more confident, but it has concrete payoffs in terms of productivity and motivation.
-Each company will want to take a slightly different approach for its integration plan, but below is a list of the basics.
+Thorough employee integration not only helps new hires feel more confident, but it also has concrete payoffs in terms of productivity and motivation.
+Each company will want to take a slightly different approach to its integration plan, but below is a list of the basics.

 1. Make sure each new hire gets to chat with stakeholders early on

 If you can talk with people who know what’s going on, you’ll feel like you have a basic grip on things as well.
 Being on speaking terms with stakeholders gives new hires valuable resources for difficult issues or questions.
-For the stakeholders, they get to know a bit about the new talent in the company, and they’ll know to include that talent in projects down the line.
+The stakeholders, they get to know a bit about the new talent in the company, and they’ll know to include that talent in projects down the line.

 2. Give each new hire a mentor